 LLD Seed Library

 Last year, LLD became one of the first public libraries in Illinois to lend open-pollinated, heirloom seeds.
-After a successful inaugural year, we are excited to begin the 2015 season is off to an even better start!
+After a successful inaugural year, the 2015 season is off to an even better start!
 Participation in the Community Seed Resource Program, a collaboration between Seed Matters and the Seed Savers Exchange, expands the collection to include flowers, herbs, and even more vegetables!